CSCfi/korp-backend/korpplugins/README.md

 the request.
 For example, the endpoint name is available as `request.endpoint`.

+For `filter_*` mount points, the value returned by a plugin is passed as the first argument to function of the next plugin.
+However, if the returned value is `None`, either explicitly or if the function has no `return` statement with a value, the value is ignored and the argument is passed as is to the next plugin.
+Thus, a plugin function that does not modify the value need not return it.

+### Mount point plugin example

+An example of a mount-point plugin function to be called at mount point `filter_result`:

+    class Test1b(korpplugins.KorpFunctionPlugin):

+        def filter_result(self, result, request):
+            """Wrap the result dictionary in "wrap" and add "endpoint".""" return {"endpoint": request.endpoint,
+                    "wrap": result}

+### Notes on defining a mount point plugin

-Please note that each plugin class is instantiated only once (it is a singleton), so the possible state stored in `self` is shared by all invocations (requests).
-However, see below for an approach of keeping request-specific state across mount points.
+Each plugin class is instantiated only once (it is a singleton), so the possible state stored in `self` is shared by all invocations (requests).
+However, see the next subsection for an approach of keeping request-specific state across mount points.

 A single plugin class can define only one plugin function for each mount point, but a module may contain multiple classes defining plugin